Archive for January, 2010

 Every EAV (electro-acupuncture according to Voll) instrument is an OHM meter, i.e. It measures one thing – electrical impedance.

-Back in the late 1940′s, Dr. Reinholt Voll, MD began an investigation of the effects of electricity on the human physiology.
+Back in the late 1940’s, Dr. Reinholt Voll, MD began an investigation of the effects of electricity on the human physiology.
 In his studies, Dr. Voll used a technique known as Impedance or OHM metering.
 In simple terms, some materials are very electrically conductive, for example metals like steel and copper – electricity flows very easily through metals and therefore there is no substantial resistance on the electricity flowing through the metal.
 Other materials are not conductive, for example wood or rubber, and since these materials are not conductive, their resistance to electrical current is very high.
 An OHM meter measures electrical resistance (impedance), and it is also capable of measuring conductance since the inverse of resistance (1/resistivity approximately), is conductance.
-Read the rest of this entry

 EAV Explained – Part 3